-Abstract: A review of literature recognizes that universities play an important role towards regional innovation system and the innovation systems in China differ from the one in advanced marketing economies.
-Over the past decade, some university mergers took place in mainland China from which more comprehensive universities emerged.
-The changes from the mergers are not only in sizes and subject fields, but also in governance, research foci, and relationships with local firms.
-This situation, coupled with the complexity of national and regional economic transitions, calls for an appraisal of the transformational role of universities in regional innovation systems in order to outline some best practices and identify challenges for future development.
-A case study of Zhengzhou University in China is adopted for a preliminary study.
-The research outcome of this case study can be generalized to other regional innovation development whose economic contexts share similarities with this case.
+Abstract: it has been recognized that universities play an important role towards regional innovation system (Etzkowitz 2003, Gunasekara 2006), and the innovation systems in China differ from the one in advanced marketing economies (Nelson 1993).
+Over the past decade, some university merges took place in mainland China from which more comprehensive universities emerged.
+The changes from the merges are not only in sizes and subject fields, but also in governance, research foci, and relationships with local firms.
+This situation, coupled with the complexity of national and regional economic transition, calls for an appraisal of the transformational role of universities in regional innovation systems.
+This paper reviews literatures in innovation systems and university engagement to identify the gap in current research, which is the appraisal of the transformational role of the university in regional innovation system.
+A case study of Zhengzhou University, which was created by merging several education institutions in 2010, is proposed for an empirical study.
+The university is located in Zhengzhou, the capital city of Henan province, which has been in transition from a traditional agricultural economy to a more balanced economy.
+The research outcome of this case study can be generalized to other regional innovation development whose economic contexts share similarities with this case's.